rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 $ ./msfconsole -qx "db_status; exit"
 ```

 Congratulations!
-You have now set up the [Metasploit Web Service (REST API)][msf-web-service] and backend database.
+You have now set up the [Metasploit Web Service / REST API][msf-web-service] and the backend database.

 </details>